Have questions? We're here.

 Iceland’s capital, Reykjavík, stretches along a wide bay in the western part of the country.
 Perlan, known as the “Pearl of Reykjavík,” is a museum on Oskjuhlío hill that offers panoramic views of the lush green surroundings.
 Nearby, a signpost points toward the striking Hallgrímskirkja church and the historic center, where Skolavoroustígur and Laugavegur streets are lined with small, charming shops.
 For a relaxing escape just outside the city, the Reykjanes Peninsula features the famous Blue Lagoon thermal baths.

-Day 2: Sailing Around Surtsey Island | Heimaey, Vestmannaeyjar
+Day 2: Sailing around Surtsey Island | Heimaey, Vestmannaeyjar

-Day 3: Sun Eclipse Point 2026
+Day 3: Sun Eclipse Point 2026 | At Sea

 In the Atlantic, facing completely unobstructed skies, the Captain takes you, weather conditions permitting, in search of the best place to observe the 16th total eclipse to occur in the 21st century.
 On board, admire the horizon, plunge suddenly into darkness, and enjoy this unique spectacle, during which the Moon obscures the Sun.